 27. ✦ Get Out of Debt

 Though getting into debt in the first place isn’t at all a shameful thing to do, since it can pay for our education or a house or something else huge in our lives, getting out of it often becomes much more complicated.
 By aiming to get out of debt, you’ll eventually end up with more spendable income, a better credit score, less risk for any future debt you may have to get, and of course less stress.
-Here are some examples on how to get started on getting out of debt.

 28. ✦ Give Blood